40 Mexican recipes

-Create a Mexican-style feast at home with some of our favourite recipes, from slow-cooked pulled pork carnitas to sweet potato enchiladas and frozen margaritas
+Create a Mexican-style feast at home with some of our favourite recipes, from slow-cooked pulled pork carnitas to tacos al pastor and frozen margaritas

 Looking for Mexican recipes?
-Looking for the best tacos?
-Try our ideas and twists here.
+Want to make the best tacos?
+Try our ideas and twists here, and scroll down for Mexican-style desserts and cocktails to try.

-Create your own Mexican feast.
+Create your own Mexican feast with the help of some of our favourite Mexican chefs and restaurants.
 Our barbacoa lamb carnitas make the ideal centrepiece, along with enchiladas, fajitas and tacos.
-Whip up some sides such as lime and paprika elotes (corn on the cob) and get the Mexican-themed cocktails flowing (think frozen margaritas and mezcal cocktails).
+Whip up vibrant sides such as lime and paprika elotes (corn on the cob) and get the Mexican-themed cocktails flowing (think frozen margaritas and mezcal cocktails).
 Don't forget the guacamole!
-For a mid-week Mexican dinner, try charred sweetcorn soup or our easy quesadilla filling ideas.
+For a mid-week Mexican dinner, try charred sweetcorn soup, Tex-Mex-style burritos or our easy quesadilla filling ideas.
+Now discover all of our recipes with sour cream.

 Bring comforting Mexican flavours to the table with esquites, a charred sweetcorn side dish topped with jalapeño mayonnaise and cool mozzarella.
 This recipe comes from Soho’s El Pastor restaurant.